Universal Studios Japan Rides

 The Backdrop version of Hollywood Dream – The Ride is the more exciting of the two rides because you can’t see or anticipate what is coming up next.
 I would suggest doing the Backdrop version first because if you start with the forward-facing version first you will have a pretty good idea of what’s coming up when you ride the Backdrop which reduces the excitement a bit.

-Hollywood Dream – The Ride – Backdrop is covered by one Express Pass 7 option, Universal Express Pass 7 Backdrop while the forward-facing version is only available through the Royal Studio Pass.
+Hollywood Dream – The Ride – Backdrop is covered by one Express Pass 7 option, Universal Express Pass 7 Backdrop.
 You can use the single rider queue for the forward-facing version of Hollywood Dream, but there are no single rider queues for Backdrop.

 Make sure you don’t miss The Amazing Adventures of Spiderman when visiting Universal Studios Japan.
 It won Amusement Today’s Golden Ticket Award in the Best Dark Ride category twelve years in a row from 1999 to 2010.